MATHS 320 : Algebraic Structures

 |Capability 5:||Independence and Integrity|

-- Display basic knowledge of fundamental algebraic systems: groups, rings and fields and their properties (Capability 1 and 2)
+- Display basic knowledge of fundamental algebraic systems: groups, rings and fields and their properties by solving relevant questions and examples (Capability 1 and 2)

 - Display ability to analyse and answer questions, through examples and methods (Capability 1, 2 and 3)

 - Demonstrate understanding of connections with other disciplines and real world applications by the use of relevant examples (Capability 1, 2, 3 and 4)

 - Demonstrate understanding of the nature of proof and precision in mathematics, and the ability to present arguments both formally and informally in written form (Capability 2, 4 and 5)

 |Final Exam||45%||Individual Examination|

 |Assessment Type||Learning Outcome Addressed|